ttusar/coco/code-experiments/rw-problems/GBEA.md

 just make sure to assign them different ports.

 To do the same for the Top Trumps server, you have to use different ports *and* different batch numbers (see above the `<batch=K>` argument).
-This will make sure enough copies of the Top Trumps library are available.
+The Top Trumps server is built from scratch only for the first batch, so you should always run the first batch before any other ones.

 ### Troubleshooting